Revision Control System: Development

 by Walter F. Tichy at Purdue University.
 It was an alternative tool to the then-popular Source Code Control System (SCCS) which was nearly the first version control software tool (developed in 1972 by early Unix developers).
 RCS is currently maintained by the GNU Project.

 An innovation in RCS is the adoption of reverse deltas.
 Instead of storing every revision in a file like SCCS does with interleaved deltas, RCS stores a set of edit instructions to go back to an earlier version of the file.
 Tichy claims that it is faster for most cases because the recent revisions are used more often.

 Legal and licensing

 Initially (through version 3, which was distributed in 4.3BSD), its license prohibited redistribution without written permission from Walter Tichy:

 A READ_ME file accompanied some versions of RCS which further restricted distribution, e.g., in 4.3BSD-Reno.

 Ca. 1989, the RCS license was altered to something similar to the contemporary BSD licenses, as seen by comments in the source code.

 RCS 4.3, released 26 July 1990, was distributed "under license by the Free Software Foundation", under the terms of the GPL.

+OpenBSD provides a different implementation called OpenRCS, which is BSD-licensed.

 Behavior

 Mode of operation

-RCS operates only on single files.
-It has no way of working with an entire project, so it does not support atomic commits affecting multiple files.
-Although it provides branching for individual files, the version syntax is cumbersome.
+RCS works well with standalone files and supports multi-file projects but, by modern standards, that support is limited: RCS can assemble the versions of multiple files into a single release (via "symbolic names") but it lacks support for atomic commit across those files.
+Although it provides branching, the version syntax is cumbersome.
 Instead of using branches, many teams just use the built-in locking mechanism and work on a single head branch.